 Deploying Voice over IP on your network that offers the best quality is not hard if you pay attention to these 5 VoIP best practices.
 Good quality stable VoIP is about consistent steady data flow for calls and dependable signaling rather than having the maximum data transmission speeds.
-Choppy or broken voice on conversations can be avoided if good VoIP network practices are put in place inside your network and even though you may not have control on the wider WAN, you'll want to do everything in your power to make sure that quality issues are not inherent inside the LAN.
+Choppy or broken voice during conversations can be prevented if good VoIP network practices are put in place inside your network.
+Even though you may not have control over the wider WAN, you'll want to do everything in your power to make sure quality issues are not inherent inside the LAN.
 It doesn't matter if you have five phones or a hundred deployed, it's best to stick to the following best practices when deploying a VoIP system on any network.

 There are many good affordable routers, network appliances (firewalls) and managed switches that are widely available without having to spend a lot.
 Choose devices from known manufacturers that make products designed for intuitive configuration and get good reviews from those that have used them.
-Many of the well known companies offer excellent online resources for helpful guidance.
-Always attempt to reduce complexity when given the opportunity; less hardware, but better hardware is an advantage.
-Take precautions to prevent any double NAT on your network and understand the expected traffic flow so that your firewall is property configured.
+Many of the well-known companies offer excellent online resources for helpful guidance.
+Always attempt reducing complexity when given the opportunity; less hardware, but better hardware is an advantage.
+Take precautions to prevent any double NAT on your network and understand the expected traffic flow so that your firewall is properly configured.
 Remember, there is VoIP traffic in and out of the network and inside the network between phones.

 Competing network traffic can cause a degradation of two-way UDP voice communication.
-Packets of voice traffic are not guaranteed delivery; if other data causes a delay then that piece of voice is lost.
-With enough lost voice packets a person will start experiencing broken voice.
-Voice traffic is extremely susceptible to bandwidth limitations, clogged or slow links, or just non-voice traffic on the same VLAN (Virtual Local Area Network) taking precedence.
-Separating voice onto its own VLAN allows for more precise control and ensures that the voice traffic is independent with the highest priority.
-Provide easy to identify names to the VLAN IDs.
+Packets of voice traffic are not guaranteed delivery; if other data causes a delay, then that piece of voice is lost.
+With enough lost voice packets, a person will start experiencing broken voice.
+Voice traffic can be susceptible to bandwidth limitations, (however, most businesses present day bandwidth is more than sufficient), clogged or slow links, or just non-voice traffic on the same VLAN (Virtual Local Area Network) taking precedence.
+Separating voice onto its own VLAN allows for more precise control and ensures that voice traffic is independent with the highest priority.
+And prevent jitter, a problem for VoIP.
+It's good practice to provide easy to identify names to the VLAN IDs.

 Set QoS (Quality of Service) rules that prioritize your VoIP traffic on all your network devices.
 A good VoIP router and configurable managed switches should include QoS settings that allow traffic to be given precedence across your network.
 Remember, QoS policies become easier to setup when you know where all the phones are.